SymPiracha/SymPiracha/README.md

 ### Hi there 👋

-I am 3rd year studying Computer Science and Psychology at McGill University.
+I am 3rd year student studying Computer Science and Psychology at McGill University.

 Contact me on [LinkedIn](https://www.linkedin.com/in/SymPiracha/) or email me at sym.piracha@gmail.com